Upshur County Court Records

 Online Search Options

-- County Clerk Judicial Records (1/1/1836 through 2/28/2025) — Allows searches by case number, party name (plaintiff or defendant), PID number, and record type (criminal, civil, or probate).
+- County Clerk Judicial Records (1/1/1836 through 2/28/2025) — Search by case number, party name (plaintiff or defendant), PID number, and record type (criminal, civil, or probate).

-- County Clerk Judicial Records (3/1/2025–Present) — Covers more recent County Court filings.
+- County Clerk Judicial Records (3/1/2025–Present) — Use this portal for more recent County Court filings.

 In-Person and Mail Requests

-For District Court records, submit requests to:
+For District Court records, contact or visit:

 Upshur County District Clerk